learn-academy-2023-alpha/week-7-assessment-SDCurry3/interview-questions.md

 3. Name three rails generator commands.
 What is created by each?

-Your answer:Rails g model, resource, and controller are the three that I can recall. as for what they do specifically, model creates the basic layout for entering data into a database, resource does the same thing but also adds HTTP verbage, and controller makes the bones of a controller file.
+Your answer:Rails g model, resource, and controller are the three that I can recall. as for what they do specifically, model creates the basic layout for entering data into a database, resource Does the same thing but also adds HTTP verbage, and controller makes the bones of a controller file.

 Researched answer: Can't think of much else to add, sorry.